Shoulder Pain Relief

 Our physical therapists are movement experts, trained to pinpoint the cause of your pain through a variety of diagnostic techniques.
 During your evaluation, we will examine your range of motion, strength, coordination, your medical history, joint mobility, and mechanics of your joint motion.

 Don’t let your shoulder pain limit your physical abilities any longer!
-Our Frisco, TX physical therapy practice will get you the help you need to start living your normal life once again.
-Call Therapy Fit today to schedule your appointment and get started on your path toward pain-relief.
+Our Frisco, TX physical therapy practice will get you the help you need to start living your normal life once again. schedule your appointment with Therapy Fit in Frisco, TX today and get started on your path toward pain-relief.